 The Madera Canyon Junior Ranger Program is an interactive nature activity for children visiting the canyon.
-Junior Ranger pamphlets are available upon request from canyon U. S. Forest Service (USFS) Rangers and at the Visitor Information Station in the Proctor Parking Area, or here → Junior Ranger Booklet.
+Junior Ranger booklets are available from canyon U. S. Forest Service (USFS) Rangers, the Visitor Information Station in the Proctor Parking Area, or here → Junior Ranger Booklet.

-Developed as a self-guided program supervised by a parent, potential Junior Rangers explore the nature of Madera Canyon through age-appropriate exercises in the Junior Ranger pamphlet.
+Developed as a self-guided program supervised by a parent, potential Junior Rangers explore the nature of Madera Canyon through age-appropriate exercises in the Junior Ranger booklet.
 By completing the exercises, participants earn a Madera Canyon Junior Ranger Certificate.
 The Madera Canyon Plants & Animals brochure offers hints and help for completing the exercises - the colorful two-page publication highlights mammals, birds, insects, amphibians, reptiles, wildflowers and trees that live, and might be seen, in the canyon.
-Bud Gode Interpretive Nature Trail exhibits in the canyon recreation areas also support the booklet exercises.
+Bud Gode Interpretive Nature Trail exhibits located in canyon recreation areas also support the booklet exercises.

-Spending time in nature can improve children’s health, stimulate creativity, sharpen skills, and help them care about the environment.
-With exercises designed to engage a variety of senses and skills, the Madera Canyon Junior Ranger Program can help parents turn simple recreation into a valuable outdoor learning experience for their kids.
-Children benefit from the opportunity to learn about the canyon by direct observation and connect with nature, this program supports the Friends Education Program promotes “conservation through education.”
+Time in nature improves children’s health, stimulates creativity, sharpens skills, and helps them care about the environment.
+With exercises designed to engage a variety of senses and skills, the Madera Canyon Junior Ranger Program helps parents turn simple recreation into valuable outdoor learning experience for their kids.
+Opportunity to learn by direct observation and connect with nature, this program supports the Friends Education Program mission “conservation through education.”
 The interactive exercises in the Junior Ranger pamphlet include: